Royals vs. Twins: Betting Trends, Records ATS, Home/Road Splits

 - When it comes to the over/under, the Royals and their opponents are 7-3-0 in their last 10 games.

-- The Royals have a 3-1-0 record against the spread over their past 10 games (oddsmakers set runlines in four of those games).
-Kansas City games have finished above the set point total three times in a row, and the average total in this stretch was 9.3 runs.
+- The Royals have compiled a 2-1-0 record against the runline over their previous 10 contests (oddsmakers set runlines in three of those matchups).
+Kansas City's past four contests have finished above the set point total, and the average over/under in that span was 9.1.

 Royals Betting Records & Stats

-- The moneyline set for this matchup implies the Royals have a 33.9% chance of walking away with the win.
+- Kansas City has entered 21 games this season as the underdog by +165 or more and is 6-15 in those contests.

-- So far this season, Kansas City and its opponents have hit the over in 39 of its 84 games with a total.
+- Kansas City's games have gone over the total in 40 of its 85 chances.

-- In 15 games with a line this season, the Royals have a mark of 8-7-0 against the spread.
+- The Royals have posted a record of 8-7-0 against the spread this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!